Damir Džumhur: 2016: Maiden Top 10 wins

 After reaching the semifinals at the TEAN International, where Džumhur was forced to retire in the third set due to a right shoulder injury, he helped his national team to win 5–0 a Davis Cup tie against Lithuania in Vilnius, winning against Laurynas Grigelis in straight sets, which helped Bosnia and Herzegovina progress to the Europe/Africa Zone Group I for the very first time.
 Immediately after, Džumhur went on to play at the 2016 Moselle Open, losing to Guillermo García López in the opening round, worsening their head-to-head record to 0–3.
 Then, Džumhur headed to Morocco to play his last two clay-court Challengers.
 Despite being the top seed in both of them, he lost early to lower-ranked opponents, dropping out of the top 90 before entering the last phase of the season, a series of hardcourt indoor European tournaments.

 Firstly, at the 2016 Kremlin Cup he came back from a 1–4 deficit in the third set versus Karen Khachanov to win 6–4, despite the Russian serving for the match twice, and progressed to the second round where he was forced to retire against Pablo Carreño Busta due to food poisoning.
 Džumhur managed to reach the main draw of 2016 Erste Bank Open, recording his first ever ATP World Tour 500 level match win, defeating Nicolás Almagro in the first round.
-He then lost to Ivo Karlović in the final set, despite having a 5-1 lead.
+He then lost to Ivo Karlović in the final set, despite having a 5–1 lead.
 Džumhur concluded his season in Paris, losing in the 2016 BNP Paribas Masters qualifying to Dustin Brown.
 Nevertheless, after these tournaments Džumhur moved back into the top 80, where he finished the season.
 Again, he did not fulfill his end-of-season ranking goal (set for a top 60 finish this time), however he maintained his career trend of closing every single season higher than the previous one.

 He ended the 2016 season at No. 77 in the rankings.
-On 15 December Džumhur was named by Nezavisne novine readers as Bosnian Athlete of the Year and was presented with the award at the ceremony in Sarajevo organized by the newspaper itself and Radio and Television of Bosnia and Herzegovina.
+On 15 December Džumhur was named by Nezavisne novine readers as Bosnian Athlete of the Year and was presented with the award at the ceremony in Sarajevo organised by the newspaper itself and Radio and Television of Bosnia and Herzegovina.